Dog friendly pubs restaurants and cafés

 - Enjoy delicious ice cream on a summer's day at Cream o' Galloway near Gatehouse of Fleet and head along the 0.75 mile dedicated dog walk, where you can let your dog off the lead and admire the young ash, oak and crab-apple trees.
 Some of the green and purple nature trails are also suitable for dogs.

-- Venture over to the Isle of Arran, which is home to the UK's only island-based country park.
+- For a dog friendly adventure trip, head over to the Isle of Arran, which is home to the UK's only island-based country park.
 Brodick Castle, Garden & Country Park is great for dog walking and dogs are allowed into the garden.

 - Admire the plants and flowers of both Victoria and Westburn parks in Aberdeen, which are not only great for dog walking but are opposite each other so you enjoy a whole day out.